faust64/PKIdistributor/README.md

 Obviously
 ---------
 This service shouldn't be exposed as is.
-Keep it behind any SSL (and proxy) capable web server.
+Keep it behind any SSL capable proxy.